markhepburn/untiny-chrome/README.md

 cross-site AJAX requests, which untiny of course relies on.

 This extension then is a port of that modified greasemonkey script to a Chrome extension, which circumvents that restriction.
-There are also plans to add a few features, such as the option to choose between the current behaviour of inserting a link next to the original text, and replacing the original link with the expanded text.
+It also adds a few tweaks, such as the option to choose between URL update behaviours like inserting a link next to the original text, or replacing the original link with the expanded URL.

 TODO
 ====